Potable Water Tanks

 For Long Term Underground Water Storage

-Question on a 100 cubic m water tank: Can you supply flexible tank or tanks to store 100 cubic M of drinking water long term underground?
+Question on a 100 cubic meter water tank: Can you supply flexible tank or tanks to store 100 cubic meters of drinking water long term underground?
 Please indicate fob price excluding freight.

 Answer: Thank you for contacting us!
 For the type of underground storage that you are looking to achieve, there are a couple of different options that you could consider including both steel and fiberglass storage options.